jolo988/passwordchecker.py/README.md

 # passwordchecker.py
-Checks how many times your password has been hacked (in terminal)
+Checks how many times your password has been hacked (in console only)

 # Dependencies: